128-bit Trace ID

 More¶

-Currently, only the linking between DDTrace and OTEL has been implemented; testing with other APM vendors has not yet been conducted.
+Currently, only the linking of DDTrace and OTEL has been implemented, with no testing done for other APM vendors yet.